 What is colon cancer?

-Cells normally grow and divide only when they are needed to keep our bodies functioning properly.
-But sometimes, the mechanisms that regulate cell growth stop working and cells divide out of control to form tumors.
-This is called cancer.
-When cancer develops in the cells lining the colon (the first part of the large intestine), it is called colon cancer.
+Cells normally grow and divide just enough to grow or to replace damaged tissue.
+But sometimes, the mechanisms that regulate cell growth stop working and cells divide out of control.
+This out-of-control growth is called cancer.
+Cancer that develops in the cells lining the colon (the first part of the large intestine), is called colon cancer.

 People who have a history of colon cancer in their family are at greater risk of getting the disease themselves.
 The risk increases when a relative has had the disease before age 50.
-These families are considered high-risk, because they may have inherited one of two rare genetic conditions: FAP (familial adenomatous polyposis) or HNPCC (hereditary non-polyposis colon cancer).
+People in these families are considered high-risk, because they may have inherited one of two rare genetic conditions: FAP (familial adenomatous polyposis) or HNPCC (hereditary non-polyposis colon cancer).

 HNPCC (also called Lynch syndrome) is caused by mutations in one of several genes that fix damaged DNA.
 People who inherit one of these mutations have a much greater risk of accumulating mutations that will lead to uncontrolled cell growth and cancer.